Our Team

 shayla.walker@ubc.ca

 I joined the Community Engagement Office in August 2022.
-I am the Program Manager of the Community University Engagement Support (CUES) Fund.
+I am the Program Manager of the Community University Engagement Support (CUES) Fund and the Partnership Recognition and Exploration (PRE) Fund.

 Before coming to UBC, I worked at Watershed Watch Salmon Society as their Operations Director, managing day-to-day operations as well fundraising and budgeting for the organization.
 Prior to that, I worked at MakeWay Foundation as a Senior Program Associate as part of their Strategic Programs team.
 In this role, I focused on grant-making that supported Indigenous, environmental and social equity issues.